 I clicked on + Add Filter and went back to the Filter Library to see what other cool filters I could find.
 I personally like a warmer-looking image so I clicked on the White Neutralizer filter and selected the Wedding Dresses option.

 This filter didn’t make a drastic change to the image but it did add a warmer yellow tone to it.

 If you like the end result click on Save.
 If not, keep messing around with the different filters.

 Silver Efex Pro

-After opening the image in Silver Efex Pro plugin you can see all of the black and white filter choices listed on the top left corner.
+After opening the image in the Silver Efex Pro plugin you can see all of the black-and-white filter choices listed in the top left corner.

 If you click on ALL it will show all 48 filters listed below or you can click on each subcategory like “Classic” or “Vintage” to see only the filters that fall under that category.

 For this example, I want to create a simple black-and-white look so I chose to go with the Classic–Neutral Filter.